Hotel Mario

-Hotel Mario is a puzzle video game developed by Fantasy Factory and published by Philips Interactive Media for the Philips CD-i On April 5, 1994.
-Players control Mario, who must find Princess Toadstool by going through seven hotels in the Mushroom Kingdom; each hotel is divided into stages, and the objective is to close all doors on each stage.
+Hotel Mario is a 1994 puzzle video game developed by Fantasy Factory and published by Philips Interactive Media for the Philips CD-i.
+The player controls Mario, who must find Princess Toadstool by going through seven hotels in the Mushroom Kingdom.
+Each hotel is divided into stages, and the objective is to close all of the doors on each stage.
 Each hotel ends in a boss fight with one of Bowser's Koopalings, culminating in a battle with Bowser.

 Hotel Mario was one of four games featuring Nintendo characters published for the CD-i; the others were three Legend of Zelda games.
 Another Mario game, Super Mario's Wacky Worlds, was never released while a third game, Mario Takes America was planned but eventually canceled.
-Nintendo licensed the characters after reneging on a deal for Philips to create the Super NES's CD-ROM add-on.
+Nintendo licensed the characters after not going forward with a deal for Philips to create a CD-ROM add-on for the Super NES.

 Hotel Mario initially received mixed reviews; critics felt it was fun but had no lasting appeal.
 It has been retrospectively described as one of the worst video games, receiving criticism for its door-closing game mechanic, unresponsive controls, voice acting, and full-motion video cutscenes.

 Gameplay

 Hotel Mario is a single-screen puzzle video game.
 Controlling Mario, or his brother Luigi in two-player mode, the player must search the Klub Koopa Resort for Princess Toadstool, who has been kidnapped by Bowser.

-The game comprises seven hotels, which each feature several stages.
+The game consists of seven hotels, which each feature several stages.
 The player must shut every door in the stage by moving up and down elevators and avoiding enemies.
 Mario can step on most enemies, as in previous games, but some must be avoided by changing floors or entering an open door.
 At the end of each hotel, the player engages in a boss fight with a Koopaling; in the final hotel, the player battles Bowser.
 The game features various power-ups: the Super Mushroom allows Mario to take multiple hits, the Star Man makes him temporarily invincible, and the Fire Flower allows him to throw fireballs.